 Chinese virus-hit city of Wuhan closes transport networks

-WHO officials meeting to determine if outbreak constitutes a global health emergency
+WHO will determine on Thursday if outbreak constitutes a global health emergency

 The Chinese city of Wuhan, the source of an outbreak of a new flu-like virus, is closing its transport networks and advising citizens not to leave the city, state media reported on Thursday.